Anatoliy057/CHUnit/README.md

 ***

 ## Environments
-A set of functions for environment
+A set of functions for environment.

 ### void remove\_env(id):
-Remove reference of environment by id
+Remove reference of environment by id.

 ### void save\_env(id):
-Save reference of environment by id
+Save reference of environment by id.

 ### void x\_replace\_procedure(id, proc, replacement):
-Swaps one procedure for another (or given closure) in a saved environment
+Swaps one procedure for another (or given closure) in a saved environment.

+### void x_add_procedure(id, proc, [closure])
+Add procedure (or given closure as procedure named by procName) in a saved environment.

+### boolean x_remove_procedure(id, proc)
+Remove procedure from a saved environment.

 ***

 ## Global
-A set of functions for globals
+A set of functions for globals.

 ### void x_set_extend_daemon_manager():
 Sets extend daemon manager, that clearing globals when threads deactivated.